vault713/grinbox/README.md

 {}
 ```

-Note the slate is returned, along with a Grinbox-Port-From header which specify where Bob needs to post back the reply to, in this case, Alice's *relay port*.
+Note that the slate is returned, along with a Grinbox-Port-From header which specifies where Bob needs to post his response to, in this case, Alice's *relay port*.

-Bob will need to put the slate in a file, and run it through his grin wallet receive command to generate the response slate.
+Bob will need to save the slate to a file, and process it through the [receive command of his grin wallet](https://github.com/mimblewimble/docs/wiki/How-to-use-grin#sending-and-receiving-grins-offline) to generate the response slate.

 Once the slate response file is generated, Bob uses the POST slate command with the correct headers to POST the response back to Alice: